-Saraswati – a river which lies at the centre of many ethos of the Indian history and culture, a river that lends its name to the Goddess of learning and whose existence has been a question for sometime.
-It has been a subject of investigation for the archeologists, geologists and historians.
-Having heard about it in our stories and in out mythology, the question whether it existed or was just a figment of someone’s imagination is quite natural.
+Sarasvati or Saraswati – river which lies at the center of many ethos of the Indian history and culture.
+A river that lends its name to the Goddess of learning.
+And whose existence has been a question for some time?
+It has been a subject of investigation for the archeologists, geologists, and historians.
+Having heard about it in our stories and in our mythology, the question whether it existed or was just a figment of someone’s imagination is quite natural.

-He takes you through various maps and photographs showcasing the potential course of Sarawati between Sutlej and Indus, almost parallel to Indus.
-He shows you various settlements, most of them urban, that have been discovered around the channels of Saraswati.
-He talks about various theories like Ghaggar-Hakra was the original Saraswati.
-He takes you through the various time zones in history and based on the evidences what were the potential periods when the river was active, flowing and nurturing.
+He takes you through various maps and photographs showcasing the potential course of Saraswati between Sutlej and Indus, almost parallel to Indus.
+He shows you various settlements, most of them urban, that have been discovered in the channels of Saraswati.
+Talks about various theories like Ghaggar-Hakra was the original Saraswati.
+He takes you through the various time zones in history.
+And based on the pieces of evidence, suggests what were the potential periods when the river was active, flowing and nurturing.
 He tries to look at the potential changes that would have occurred after the river vanished.

-He talks about the Harappan civilization, most of the stuff that you may already know but then he talks about the potential continued civilization.
-He brings out the traditions, myths and symbols that have continued from the Harappan days till now.
-This is a very interesting point and may change our view of ourselves, as we knew till now.
-He has also taken contradictory views from various people engaged in the field and leaves the details with you to decide what to believe in.
-More importantly he tells you about the recent developments in the field and the ongoing studies, which most history books will not tell you.
+He talks about the Harappan civilization, most of the stuff that you may already know.
+But then he talks about the potentially continued civilization.
+And brings out the traditions, myths, and symbols that have continued from the Harappan days till now.
+This is a very interesting point.
+And may change our view of ourselves, as we knew till now.
+He has also taken contradictory views from various people engaged in the field.
+And leaves the details with you to decide what to believe in.
+More importantly, he tells you about the recent developments in the field.
+And the ongoing studies, which most history books will not tell you.

-A must read for anyone interested in history of this mystical river.
+The Lost River book is a must-read for anyone interested in the history of this mystical river.